Ryan Smith (rugby union, born 1996): Ospreys

-2025
+2025–26

-On 23 April it was announced that Smith would depart the Reds to join the Ospreys on a two-year deal ahead of the 2025–26 United Rugby Championship season.
+On 23 April, it was announced that Smith would leave the Reds to join the Ospreys on a two-year deal ahead of the 2025–26 United Rugby Championship season.

-Smith missed the opening five rounds of the season due to injury.
-He had been named to make his first Ospreys appearance in the Welsh derby against Dragons RFC on 25 October in Round 5, but was a late withdrawal from the side.
+Smith missed the opening five rounds of the season through injury.
+He was initially named to make his Ospreys debut in the Welsh derby against Dragons RFC on 25 October in Round 5, but was a late withdrawal from the side.